verana-labs/verifiable-trust-spec/spec.md

 To build a new, trustable internet, we need new, zero trust communication channels, where both ends can be clearly identified, and where providing a service, accessing a service, or creating a new account, should be as simple as clicking a link or presenting a credential.

-Decentralized Trust Services are services that are using a secure bidirectional persistent communication channel that, combined to trust layers such as [Decentralized Trust Registries](https://github.com/verana-labs/decentralized-trust-registry-spec), enable establishing a zero trust communication channel between peers.

 ## About this Document

-In order to fully understand the concepts developed in this document, you should have some basic knowledge of [[ref:DID]], [[ref:DIDComm]], [[ref:DT-Service]], [[ref:trust registry]], ledger-based applications, and more generally, all terms present in the [Terminology](#terminology) section.
+In order to fully understand the concepts developed in this document, you should have some basic knowledge of [[ref:DID]], [[ref:DIDComm]], [[ref:VS]], [[ref:trust registry]], ledger-based applications, and more generally, all terms present in the [Terminology](#terminology) section.

 ## Introduction

-### What is a Trustable Communication Channel?
+### What is a Verifiable Communication Channel?

 *This section is non-normative.*

-A trustable communication channel is a persistent communication channel, where participants have been fully authenticated with a [[ref: verifiable credential]].
+A verifiable communication channel is a communication channel, where participants have been fully authenticated with a [[ref: verifiable credential]].

-A communication channel is considered a trustable communication channel if:
+A communication channel is considered a verifiable communication channel if:

 - communication channel supports verifiable credentials, either through linked-vp and/or present proof;
-- communication channel is persistent;
 - all communication channel participants presented a [[ref: verifiable credential]], and presented [[ref: verifiable credentials]] were considered acceptable by other participants (authorized issuers, and optionally matching claims).
 - when public resolvable DID(s) are involved for establishing the connection, ciphering keys for bootstrapping the connection MUST be keys defined in DID Document(s);
 - when direct did:peer DIDs are involved for bootstrapping the connection, they can be accepted only if originating from a compliant user agent.

 All the above is detailed in this spec.

+Verifiable communication channel can be persistent or ephemerous.

 :::note
 Presented credentials do not necessarily need to be human/organization identity related.
 An IoT service could present a deviceId credential to authenticate itself.
 :::

-### What is a Decentralized Trust - Service?
+### What is a Verifiable Service?

 *This section is non-normative.*

-A [[ref: decentralized trust service]] is a service that provide a way to identify itself *before* connecting to it.
-Entities that want to connect to a [[ref: decentralized trust service]] can review its presented [[ref: verifiable credentials]], prove their legitimacy by performing a [[ref: trust resolution]], and based on the result, decide to connect or not.
+A [[ref: verifiable service]] is a service that provide a way to identify itself *before* connecting to it.
+Entities that want to connect to a [[ref: verifiable service]] can review its presented [[ref: verifiable credentials]], prove their legitimacy by performing a [[ref: trust resolution]], and based on the result, decide to connect or not.

-Additionally, a [[ref: decentralized trust service]] that would like to issue or request verification of credentials must prove it is allowed to do so.
+Additionally, a [[ref: verifiable service]] that would like to issue or request verification of credentials must prove it is allowed to do so.

-### What is a Decentralized Trust - User Agent?
+### What is a Verifiable User Agent?

 *This section is non-normative.*

-A [[ref: decentralized trust user agent]] is a software (a browser, an app, a wallet...)
+A Decentralized Trust - Verifiable User Agent ([[ref: VUA]]) is a software (a browser, an app, a wallet...) for connecting to VSs and other VUAs.
+When establishing connections, a VUA must verify the connection peer(s) and allow connection(s) only to compliant VS and VUA peers.

-service that provide a way to identify itself *before* connecting to it.
-Entities that want to connect to a [[ref: decentralized trust service]] can review its presented [[ref: verifiable credentials]], prove their legitimacy by performing a [[ref: trust resolution]], and based on the result, decide to connect or not.

-Additionally, a [[ref: decentralized trust service]] that would like to issue or request verification of credentials must prove it is allowed to do so.
+Additionally, VUAs must perform a trust resolution by verifying the credentials presented by the peers and query VPR(s) to check that these credentials have been issued by verified issuers.

+### What is a Verifiable Public Registry?

+*This section is non-normative.*

+A Verifiable Public Registry ([[ref: VPR]]) is a "registry of registries" public service, which provides:

+- trust registry features, that can be used by all its [[ref: participants]]: create trust registries, for each trust registry, define its credential schemas, who can issue, verify credential of a specific credential schema,...
+- a tokenized business model(s), for charging [[ref: participants]] for fees, that are transferred to other [[ref: participants]].
+- a query API, used by VSs, VUAs, to enforce application of governance frameworks and rules of created trust registries.

 ### Conformance